-SECTION 2.
-All vacancy announcements for bargaining unit positions shall be open for a minimum of twenty-one (21) days before the closing date of the announcements.
+Section 6.
+All vacancy announcements for bargaining unit positions shall be open for a minimum of ten (10) business days before the closing date of the announcements.
 All bids must be submitted by the closing date of the vacancy announcement.